This is the ultimate guide to Walt Disney World accident claims and settlements.

 If a Florida Disney theme park, hotel or other property’s negligence caused your injury, it is important to look up past verdicts in Osceola or Orange County for the pain and suffering component of a particular injury.

 Those counties are where most lawsuits, and trials, against Disney take place since they are where the accident happened.

 You should first look for Florida jury verdicts in the past five years, preferably in Osceola and Orange county.
 If you cannot find good jury verdicts for these counties, send the adjuster verdicts from nearby counties.

 In order for Disney to pay you money to settle your personal injury claim, you must show that Disney’s carelessness caused your injury.
 If Disney isn’t negligent, the guest doesn’t have a personal injury claim.

 Disney does a good job of maintaining its properties.
-The Walt Disney Company, which owns Disney theme parks and properties, did not become a $172 Billion dollar company by being sloppy.
+And the Walt Disney Company owns several Disney theme parks and properties.
+That said, Disney didn’t become a $233 Billion dollar company by being sloppy.

-However, all companies and people make mistakes from time to time.
+However, all companies and people make mistakes.
 Thus, Disney may be negligent.